wholesomegarden/dani-lator/README.md

+# Dani-lator Lyric translations for friends

+This repository includes Python code that users Google Crawling + Microsoft Translator, combined to search for and translate songs quickly.
+Running Flask on Heroku

+## check it out live at danilator.wholesome.garden
+## Made with 💚

 # Translator Text API V3 - Python Samples

 This repository includes Python code samples for Microsoft Translator.
 The samples are designed to run on Python 2.7.x and Python 3.x.
 Each sample corresponds to a **Quickstart** activity on [doc.microsoft.com](https://docs.microsoft.com/azure/cognitive-services/translator/), including: